-- A. Except for the following items, the accompany Standalone financial statements have been prepared under the historical cost convention: - a.
-Financial assets and financial liabilities at fair value through other comprehensive income. - b.
-Defined benefit liabilities recognized based on the net amount of pension fund assets less present value of defined benefit obligation. - B. The preparation of Standalone financial statements in compliance with IFRSs requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgment in the process of applying the Company's accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the Standalone financial statements are disclosed in Note 5.
+(1) Except for the following items, the accompanying consolidated financial statements have been prepared on a historical cost basis.

+- A. Financial assets and financial liabilities at fair value through other comprehensive income. - B. Defined benefit liabilities recognized based on the net amount of pension fund assets less the present value of defined benefit obligation.

+(2) The preparation of the Standalone financial statements in conformity with the IFRSs requires the use of certain critical accounting estimates.
+It also requires management to exercise judgment in applying the Company's accounting policies.
+Areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates have a significant impact on the consolidated financial statements, are disclosed in Note 5.

-C. When preparing the Standalone financial statements, the Company accounts for subsidiaries and associates by using the equity method.
+(3) When preparing the Standalone financial statements, the Company accounts for subsidiaries and associates by using the equity method.
 In order to agree with the amount of net income, other comprehensive income and equity attributable to shareholders of the parent in the consolidated financial statements, the differences of the accounting treatment between the Standalone basis and the consolidated basis are adjusted under the heading of investments accounted for using equity method, share of profits of subsidiaries and associates and share of other comprehensive income of subsidiaries and associates in the Standalone financial statements.